Three Kings (1999 film): Plot

-The Americans and the rebels go to a band of Iraqi Army deserters, who are persuaded to sell them luxury cars stolen from Kuwait.
-The vehicles are outfitted as Saddam's entourage in a ruse to scare away the bunker's defenders.
-After storming the bunker, they free Troy, who spares Saïd, and find more Shi'ite dissidents held in a dungeon.
-A few of the soldiers who ran away return, and shoot Conrad and Troy.
-Conrad dies; Troy's lung is punctured, but he survives.
+The Americans and the rebels persuade a band of Iraqi Army deserters to sell them looted Kuwaiti luxury cars, then outfit them to resemble Saddam's entourage.
+The phony convoy scares away the bunker's defenders and Troy is freed.
+Saïd is spared, and they find more Shi'ite dissidents held in a dungeon.
+Iraqi soldiers return before they can depart, and in the ensuing firefight they kill Conrad and wound Troy with a punctured lung.
+Archie radios Walter and Adriana to arrange transport for the dissidents while hapless American officers in the camp try to locate the trio after the message from Troy's wife arrives.
+Every rebel is given a bar of gold, and the Americans bury the rest before the convoy arrives.

-Archie radios Walter and Adriana and arranges transport while the hapless officers in the camp try to locate the trio after getting the message from Troy's wife.
-Each of the rebels is given a bar of gold, and the rest is buried as they wait for the transport to arrive.
-The convoy goes to the Iranian border, where the three Americans intend to escort the rebels across to protect them from the Iraqi soldiers guarding the crossing; American officers arrive and stop the group, however, arresting the trio while the rebels are recaptured.
+The convoy carries the dissidents to the Iranian border, where the three Americans intend to escort the rebels across to protect them from the Iraqi border guards.
+American officers intervene and arrest the trio while the rebels are recaptured.
 Archie offers the buried gold to the American officers in exchange for letting the refugees through.
-The commanding officer acquiesces to assisting the rebels get into Iran, but still states that charges (of being absent without leave and disobeying orders by contradicting American post-war policy) and courts-martial will be convened against Archie, Troy, and Chief Elgin.
+The commanding officer agrees to assisting the rebels get into Iran, but insists the charges of being absent without leave and disobeying orders will result in a courts-martial of Archie, Troy, and Chief Elgin.

-As an epilogue, the film states that the three surviving soldiers (Archie, Troy, and Chief Elgin) are cleared of the charges and honorably discharged, thanks to Adriana's reporting.
-The epilogue goes on to show that Archie goes to work as a military adviser for Hollywood action films, Chief leaves his airport job to work with Archie, and Troy returns to his wife and baby to run his own carpet store.
-The stolen gold was returned to Kuwait, which claimed that some were missing, implying that the rebels managed to keep the gold they had been given.
+The epilogue reveals the three surviving soldiers were cleared of the charges and honorably discharged because of Adriana's reporting.
+Archie becomes a military adviser for Hollywood action films, Chief leaves his airport job to work with Archie, and Troy returns to his wife and baby to run his own carpet store.
+The stolen gold is returned to Kuwait, who claim a small amount is still missing.